ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 | Masterwork | 6       |

 ### Collections
 Within Mythmakers, some items such as rations and candles are grouped together into a single item.
-They still bear size and quality ratings but are affected by usage.
-This aspect is detailed further in any item section with a usage passage.
+They still bear size and quality ratings but are affected by **Usage**.
+This aspect is detailed further in any item section with a **Usage** passage.

 ## Market Value
 The market value serves as an approximation for how costly an item is to purchase using resources or a character’s Wealth aspect.
 An item’s market value is determined by taking the accumulated sum of its rarity rating and its quality rating.
 The lowest an item’s market value can possibly be is zero.
 If any modifiers cause the market value of an item to fall below zero, then its market value is set to zero.